Cheryl Machat Dorskind: Career

-As a photo-artist, Dorskind is best known for her handpainted photographs or photopaintings, predominantly of landscapes and of children, in which she applies washes of oil paints and glazes of watercolors and pastels, a technique she has worked out experimentally over time.
+As a photo-artist, Dorskind is best known for her handpainted photographs or photo paintings, predominantly of landscapes and of children, in which she applies washes of oil paints and glazes of watercolors and pastels, a technique she has worked out experimentally over time.
 Since 1989 she has continued to exhibit her photography annually.

 Machat Dorskind was an associate professor at Southampton College (Long Island University) from 1994–2000 in the Fine Art department where she taught photography (Introductory and Intermediate Darkroom, Independent Study and BFA) to both majors and non-majors.
 She also taught at the Southampton Masters Workshop Series in July 1991, 1994, 1996, and 1999 and at the Maine Photographic Workshops in July 2001.
 Presently she is an assistant professor at Suffolk County Community College teaching digital photography.
 Online she teaches and mentors an international clientele at the Perfect Picture School of Photography since 2006.

 In 2005, Machat Dorskind began writing the newspaper column, "Picture This," for The Southampton Press.
 Additionally, she has authored two photography books, The Art of Photographing Children, ©2005 (Watson-Guptill Publications), and The Art of Handpainting Photographs, ©1998 (Watson-Guptill Publications).
 Both books were received with critical acclaim and The Art of Handpainting Photographs is considered by Watson-Guptill Publications "the definitive guide to traditional methods of handpainting photographs."
 With the publication of The Art of Handpainting Photographs, Machat Dorskind coined the phrases "handpainted" and "photopainting," to draw attention to the fact that both aspects of the finished print are equally important: both the photograph and the color overlay are two integral parts of a unified whole.
 Prior to her book's 1998 publication, the process was known as colorization, or as tinted or hand-tinted.